Raguram-N/Headout_Assesment/README.md

 | Special occasions & celebrations | 🍽️ **Dining Experience** |
 | Exploring multiple Dubai attractions | 🎫 **Combo Ticket** |

+---

+### Headout

+- At Headout, we believe great experiences begin long before you arrive at the attraction.

+- The right ticket, the right timing, and the right information can turn a good visit into a memorable one.

+- You're not just booking a ticket—you're planning a memory.
+Whether it's your first visit, a special celebration, or a sunset you'll never forget, we're here to help you choose the experience that's right for you.

+> **✨ Travel better, Experience deeper.**